 Medical schools will get a good sense of you as a person by reading your letters of recommendation.

-Include three to five letters of recommendation in your application.
+It is suggested that applicants include three to five letters of recommendation in your application.

 Get strong recommendation letters from people who know you well.
 You should include: